engperini/Search_AIChat/README.md

 - `get_weather_forecast(location, cnt=1)`: Get weather forecasts or current weather for a given location using the OpenWeather API.

-- `websearch(query)`: Perform web searches and answer questions about recent events using DuckDuckGo and SERPAPI.
+- `websearch(query)`: Perform web searches and answer questions about recent events using DuckDuckGo and SERPAPI

-### functions_openai.py

-This module handles interactions with the OpenAI GPT-3.5 Turbo model.

 ### API Keys